MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 :::image type="content" source="media/semantic-index-microsoft-365-chat.png" alt-text="Graphic showing the relationship between Microsoft 365 Chat and Microsoft Search." lightbox="media/semantic-index-microsoft-365-chat.png":::

-Microsoft 365 Copilot and Microsoft 365 E3, E5, Business Standard and Business Premium customers will receive the features as part of a phased rollout, with status updates shared via the [Microsoft 365 admin center](https://admin.microsoft.com/) and [Microsoft 365 public roadmap](https://www.microsoft.com/microsoft-365/roadmap).
+Microsoft 365 Copilot and Microsoft 365 E3, E5, Business Standard, and Business Premium customers will receive the features as part of a phased rollout, with status updates shared via the [Microsoft 365 admin center](https://admin.microsoft.com/) and [Microsoft 365 public roadmap](https://www.microsoft.com/microsoft-365/roadmap).
 A breakdown of each feature when searching for information is included below.

 ### Microsoft 365 Chat

 The Semantic index helps surface results within Microsoft 365 Chat (part of Microsoft 365 Copilot) by understanding the intent of your query and appending additional information to your Microsoft 365 Chat prompt.
 Relevant information is obtained in the Microsoft Graph and semantic index to provide the LLM with more information to reason over.
-For example, if you ask Microsoft 365 chat to find an email where a colleague was happy with the design work of a vendor, semantic index adds adjacent words (for example, elated, excited, amazed) into the search to widen the search area and provide the most relevant result.
-All of this work takes place behind the scenes to add relevance to results that you search for with Microsoft 365 chat, without added complexity.
+For example, if you ask Microsoft 365 Chat to find an email where a colleague was happy with the design work of a vendor, semantic index adds adjacent words (for example, elated, excited, amazed) into the search to widen the search area and provide the most relevant result.
+All of this work takes place behind the scenes to add relevance to results that you search for with Microsoft 365 Chat, without added complexity.

 ### Semantic Search